 Above, never T tr states that T does not hold for any transition of the trace tr.
-Thus, BD security requires that, if B sl sl' holds, then observers cannot distinguish the sequence of secrets sl from sl'-if sl is consistent with a given observation, then so must be sl'.
-Classical nondeducibility [50] corresponds to B being the total relation and T being the empty (vacuously false) predicate-the observer can then deduce nothing about the secrets.
-Smaller relations B mean that an observer may deduce some information about the secrets, but nothing beyond B. For example, if B is an equivalence relation, then (unless the trigger becomes true) the observer may deduce the equivalence class, but not the concrete secret within the equivalence class.
+Thus, BD Security requires that, if B sl sl' holds, then observers cannot distinguish the sequence of secrets sl from sl'-if sl is consistent with a given observation, then so must be sl'.
+Classical nondeducibility [54] corresponds to B being the total relation and T being the empty (vacuously false) predicate-BD Security then requires that any secret is possible together with any observation.
+Hence, the observer can deduce nothing about the secrets in this case.
+Smaller relations B mean that an observer may deduce some information about the secrets, but nothing beyond B. In particular, if B is an equivalence relation, then (unless the trigger becomes true) the observer may deduce the equivalence class, but not the concrete secret within the equivalence class.
+For example, the bound B sl sl' \equiv (length sl = length sl') specifies that observers may learn about the number of secrets that have occurred, but nothing about their content.